Armadilloa16/eportfolio/_posts/2018-02-16-presentation-tools.md

 - Prezi
 - Sway

-had three questions to reflect and post about, these are included in my post to the discussion board, which follows:
+We had three questions to reflect and post responses too, these are included in my post to the discussion board, which follows:

 <blockquote markdown="1">